Elements

 autogenerate: [footer]

-layoutpage: trueWhich can be added to your application.html.erb file:
+layoutpage: trueThese can be rendered in your application.html.erb file.

 <!DOCTYPE html>